-It's very easy to denigrate the 'septic', the 'brit', the 'aussie' etc. as losers or failures simply because they have chosen to live and work outside their home country and to make one feel a little better about oneself.
-See some previous posts/threads.
+It's very easy to denigrate the 'septic', the 'Brit', the 'Aussie' etc. as losers or failures simply because they have chosen to live and work outside their home country and to make one feel a little better about oneself.

 It's just that Brits and Yanks make up the vast majority of expats.
-I'd say 90% plus of expats I've come into contact with in LOS are thoroughly decent chaps (even English teachers!).
+I'd say 90% plus of expats I've come into contact with in Thailand are thoroughly decent chaps (even English teachers!).

 What about Smitty?
 He considers it a city thing.

 Quite a few are as described here, aloof and suspicious.
 However, (a plug here) I went to O'Leary's pub a few months ago for the open stage sessions they hold on Sunday night, and I found everyone to be quite friendly and enjoyable.
 Brits, Aussies, Irish, Yanks, Kiwis, everyone was there for the music,the beer and the food.
 No one minded that it was my first night there, all were cool.

 As a final shot though, I wonder about all those who denounce the city as being full of "losers n' lowlifes"....if ya try, ya can find them everywhere.